nautobot/nautobot-app-secrets-providers/docs/admin/providers/bitwarden_setup.md

 - TLS failures: confirm `BW_CLI_CA_BUNDLE` points to a valid PEM bundle file and `verify_ssl` is `true`.
 - Authentication failures: verify `username`/`password` and that the CLI service accepts those credentials.
 - Secret not found or field missing: confirm the `secret_id` points to an existing item and that the requested `secret_field` or `custom_field_name` exists on that item.
+- HTTP 403 from the internal Bitwarden helper URLs: confirm the logged-in user has the `extras.view_secret` permission before calling the item-info, search, or custom-fields endpoints directly.
 - Invalid JSON responses: ensure the reverse proxy/service in front of Bitwarden is returning valid JSON payloads for item endpoints.
 - Use container logs for debugging: